Step 4. Choose Data to Restore

-- If you select the Latest records option, Veeam Backup for Salesforce will perform search only through the last retrieved record states.
+- If you select Latest records, Veeam Backup for Salesforce will perform search only through the latest record versions.

-- If you select the History records option, Veeam Backup for Salesforce will perform search through all record versions in the history table for the time period that you specify.
+- If you select History records, Veeam Backup for Salesforce will perform search through all record versions in the history table for the time period that you specify.

 - The records will be shown in the table with the columns that match specific Salesforce fields.
-To choose the displayed information, click the link in the Display Fields field and select the necessary Salesforce fields in the Display Fields window.
+To choose the displayed information, click Customize and select the necessary Salesforce fields on the Display Fields tab in the Data Filters and Display Fields window.

 - Apply additional search conditions using specific filters.
-To do that, click Add Condition in the Data filters section, and select a field, a conditional operator and the necessary value from the drop-down lists.
+To do that, click Add Condition on the Data Filters tab, select a field and a conditional operator from the drop-down lists, and enter the necessary value.